awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/GettingStartedTutorial.md

    1. Choose **Skip to review**\.

 1. For the **Review** step, choose **Edit security groups**\.
 Follow the instructions to choose an existing security group, and then choose **Review**\.
+**Note**
+If you have not already created a security group, the wizard automatically defines the `AutoScaling-Security-Group-x` security group to allow you to connect to your instances\.
+The `AutoScaling-Security-Group-x` security group enables all IP addresses \(0\.0\.0\.0/0\) and allows inbound traffic on port 22 \(SSH\) for Linux instances or port 3389 \(RDP\) for Windows instances depending on the AMI you specified\.

 1. For the **Review** step, choose **Create launch configuration**\.